How do I schedule an appointment?

 What do I need to bring to my first appointment?

-Please either print and bring in your new patient paperwork or arrive early to your first appointment to fill out the paperwork in the clinic.
-Look for a clipboard in the waiting room.
+If you did not complete the new client paperwork ahead of time online, please arrive early to your first appointment to fill out the paperwork in the office.
+Look for a clipboard at the front desk.

 If you’re coming for a feeding or swallowing evaluation, you may want to bring in specific foods/drinks for which you or your child are having difficulty.